 The Company's main source of funding has been the issuance of equity securities for cash through private placements.
-During the last quarter, the Company completed a private placement of \$5,500,000 for 6,111,111 units at \$0.90 per unit.
+During the first quarter of the current fiscal year, the Company completed a private placement of \$5,500,000 for 6,111,111 units at \$0.90 per unit.
 In addition, the Company received \$340,800 for warrants exercised.